Atyab124/Semantic-RAG/README.md

     - Store each chunk in Supabase

 ## 🔍 Asking Questions

-1. Click on the chat icon in the `RAG Access Agent`
+1. Click on the chat icon in the `RAG Access Agent` and input your query
 2. The assistant will:
      - Answer directly if confident
      - Or fetch from supabase for additional context.

+## Current Limitations

+  - Can only recieve input from manually entered forms, automated retrieval from local folders/other online platforms support will be coming soon.

+  - Only Supports text style input, support for other types of documents is in the works

+  - Needs a powerful GPU, developed on a 4GB 1650ti Mobile, which is the recommended bare minimum with the default models.

 ## 💡 Tips